wermos/website/lessons/3d-basic-rendering/volume-rendering-for-developers/ray-marching-get-it-right.md

 It accounts for the amount of light that's coming from a particular light direction, $\omega'$ (the variable `light_dir` in the code), at sample point x `sample_pos` after it has traveled a certain distance through the volume `isect_vol.t1` in the code).

-But we haven't yet introduced the term right after the integral sign: $p(x, \omega, \omega')$.
+But we haven't yet introduced the term right after the integral sign: \(p(x, \omega, \omega')\).
 It is called **the phase function** and we will explain what it is next.
 But before that, let's put in words what this equation says.
-The integral with the symbol $S^2$ (which in the literature you will also eventually see written as $\Omega_{4\pi}$) means that the in-scattering contribution can be computed by taking into account light coming from all directions over the entire sphere $S^2$ of directions.
+The integral with the symbol $S^2$ (which in the literature you will also eventually see written as \(\Omega_{4\pi}\)) means that the in-scattering contribution can be computed by taking into account light coming from all directions over the entire sphere $S^2$ of directions.

 <details>
 To compute the appearance of solid objects, we use functions called BRDFs that gather light over the hemisphere of directions instead.
 For solid objects, we don't care about light coming from "under" the surface - except for translucent materials, but well, that's another long story.
 If you are interested in this topic please check lessons that are related to shading such as [global illumination](lessons/3d-basic-rendering/global-illumination-path-tracing") or [the mathematics of shading](lessons/mathematics-physics-for-computer-graphics/mathematics-of-shading)).
 Let's now get back to the phase functions.